Safety and Security

 |Safety & Security Services - Rings at all Security Desks||Ext 6291||610-607-6291|

 |Security - Berks Hall Lobby||Ext 6291||610-607-6291|

 |Exterior yellow emergency call boxes located throughout the campus automatically dial 911|

 Students may use the Student Lot B (along Franklin Street marked "RACC Parking"), Student Lot E (northwest side of campus off of Front Street), and the Front and Washington Street parking garage.

 Students requiring handicapped parking will find spaces on all lots as well as along Front Street in front of Penn Hall.

-For those students who desire an escort to their car, please contact the Security Officer in the lobby of the building in which you have your classes and request an escort to your car.
+For those students who desire an escort to their car, please contact Safety and Security at extension 6291.

 Parking permits must be obtained within the first two weeks of the semester in the lobby of Penn Hall.
-If you plan to park in the Parking Garage, you must use your Student Identification Card (ID) to gain access to the garage.
+Students should display their parking hang tag any time they are parked on campus or in the parking garage.

 All students must obtain a STUDENT ID CARD.